 While it’s not handheld like the Uniden BC125AT, it’s an upgrade from the BC355N when it comes to the number of channels it can provide – the BC355N has 300 channels while the BC365CRS has 500.
 Thus, you have more options for your listening pleasure.

 The Uniden BC365CRS is off to a good start with 500 channels in 10 banks.
 It covers the spectrum of 25-512MHz and is able to detect signals from a 20-40 mile range.
 You can tune in to police, marines, ham radio, emergency services, fire, public safety, railroad, and aircraft.
 With a wide array of frequencies to choose from, you are always kept informed whether at home or on the road.
+Want to understand what is being said through the channels?
+Check out these police scanner codes and broaden your knowledge.

 While scanning speed is pretty fast at 100 channels per second, the five service search functions can speed up the scanning process and bring you instantly to your desired channel.
 Five Service Search allows you to easily access common bands including police, fire and emergency services, ham radio, aircraft, and marine transmissions.